Metalama//Conceptual documentation/Creating aspects/Writing T# templates/Writing compile-time code

 14 }

-It is not possible to create compile-time for or while loops. goto statements are forbidden in templates.
+Compile-time for loops are not supported. goto statements are also not allowed in templates.
 If you need a compile-time for, you can use the following construct:

 foreach ( int i in meta.CompileTime( Enumerable.Range( 0, n ) ) )

-If the approach above is not possible, you can try to move your logic to a compile-time aspect function (not a template method), have this function return an enumerable, and use the return value in a foreach loop in the template method.
+If the above approach is not feasible, you can move your logic to a compile-time aspect function (not a template method), have this function return an enumerable, and use the return value in a foreach loop in the template method.

 nameof expressions

-nameof expressions in compile-time code are always pre-compiled into compile-time expressions, which makes it possible for compile-time code to reference run-time types.
+nameof expressions in compile-time code are always pre-compiled into compile-time expressions, enabling compile-time code to reference run-time types.

 typeof expressions

 When typeof(Foo) is used with a run-time-only type Foo, a mock System.Type object is returned.
 This object can be used in run-time expressions or as an argument of Metalama compile-time methods.
 However, most members of this fake System.Type cannot be evaluated at compile time and will throw an exception.
-You may sometimes need to call the meta.RunTime method to tip the T# compiler that you want a run-time expression instead of a compile-time one.
+In some cases, you may need to call the meta.RunTime method to indicate to the T# compiler that you want a run-time expression instead of a compile-time one.

 1using Metalama.Framework.Aspects;